-Made from the former Nodak Spud forgings, JJE Capial purchased Nodak in December, 2021 and has moved production of H&R retro guns to South Carolina.
+Made from the former Nodak Spud forgings, JJE Capital purchased Nodak in December, 2021 and has moved production of H&R retro guns to South Carolina.
 Featuring the H&R Lion, these lower receivers are ready for a retro build.

 Material is 7075-T6 and are marked with the Vintage 1960's Harrington & Richardson Lion Logo.
 The finish is Black type 3 hard coat anodizing.
 Serial numbers replicate the original 900,000 range.